quicwg/multipath/draft-ietf-quic-multipath.md

 # Security Considerations

+The multipath extension inherits all the security designs of {{QUIC-TRANSPORT}} and {{QUIC-TLS}}, particularly regarding the utilization of TLS, with the exception of enhancements in four specific areas:

+- The allocation of resources for Connection Identifiers on a per-path basis;
+- The provisioning of multiple concurrent path contexts and the associated resources;
+- An increased frequency in path creation, thus the risk of request forgery attacks needs to be carefully considered and addressed;
+- The implementation of numerous number spaces and the corresponding encryption mandates.

 ## Memory Allocation for Per-Path Resources

 The initial_max_path_id transport parameter and the Max Path ID field in the MAX_PATH_ID frame limit the number of paths an endpoint is willing to maintain and accordingly limits the associated path resources.